lekipising/my-ubuntu-setup/README.md

 - heroku
 - nodejs
 - google-chrome
+- and many more

 ## How to use

 1. Download the [setup.sh](setup.sh) file.
-2. Open the terminal and run the following command:
+2. Open the terminal in the directory of the downloaded file and run the following command:

     ```bash
     chmod +x setup.sh
     ```
-    This commands will make the file executable
+    This command will make the file executable

     ```bash
     ./setup.sh USERNAME EMAIL
     ```

     This command will run the script and install all the packages.
-Replace USERNAME and EMAIL with your GitHub username and email.
+Replace USERNAME and EMAIL with your GitHub username and email respectively.